GoneSeh/An-online-shopping-application/README.md

 In Malaysia, online shopping has changed the way people buy things compared to the traditional way.
 Big companies like Shopee and Lazada are becoming more popular every year.

-While I was studying at University Tunku Abdul Rahman(UTAR), I learned how to use WampServer and decided to build an online shopping web application to practice and improve my coding skills.
+While I was studying at University Tunku Abdul Rahman (UTAR), I learned how to use WampServer and decided to build an online shopping web application to practice and improve my coding skills.
 I used Wampserver that involving **HTML**, **PHP**, and **MySQL** to create this project and gain more hands-on experience in web development.

 ---
-## 🖼️

 ## 🚀 Features